cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 # Security Considerations {#sec-considerations}

+HPKE makes the following assumptions about its cryptographic dependencies.

+- Hash: Collision resistance.
+- Extract: Indifferentiable from a Random Oracle.
+- Expand: Behaves as a Pseudorandom Function wherein the first argument is the key.

+For the DH-based KEM, HPKE also assumes the gap Computational Diffie-Hellman (CDH) problem is hard {{S01}}.

 HPKE has several security goals, depending on the mode of operation, against active and adaptive attackers that can compromise partial secrets of senders and recipients.
 The desired security goals are detailed below: